rabidmonkeyman/RaspberryPiBluetooth/README.md

 `ExecStart=/usr/lib/bluetooth/bluetoothd`
 to
 `ExecStart=/usr/lib/bluetooth/bluetoothd --noplugin=sap`
+then
 `sudo reboot`

 In this file:
 `sudo nano /lib/systemd/system/bthelper@.service`
 add the line:
 `ExecStartPre=/bin/sleep 2`
 before
 `ExecStart=/usr/bin/bthelper %I`
+then
+`sudo reboot`

 Now to check if pulseaudio is running use:
 `ps aux | grep pulseaudio`
-if you do not see soemthing like this:
+if you do not see something like this:
 ```
 pi@raspberrypi:~ $ ps aux | grep pulseaudio
 pi 544 4.3 1.8 181592 17720 ?
 Sl 22:02 0:00 pulseaudio --start